Quantization of (-1)-Shifted Derived Poisson Manifolds: Quantization of -Shifted Derived Poisson Manifolds

 \end{proposition}

 \begin{remark} Proposition \ref{pro:SFO}, in different forms, have been known in the literature.
 When the Lie algebroid $A$ is the cotangent Lie algebroid of a Poisson manifold, this is essentially the Koszul-Brylinski operator \cite{MR837203, MR950556}.
-When choosing a flat $A$-connection on $\Lambda^{\text{top}} A$, $\Delta$ can be identified with an BV-operator on $\sections{\Lambda^{-\bullet }A } $ as shown in \cite{MR1675117}. \end{remark}
+When choosing a flat $A$-connection on $\Lambda^{\text{top}} A$, $\Delta$ can be identified with an BV-operator on $\sections{\Lambda^{-\bullet }A } $ as shown in \cite{MR1675117}.
+See also \cite[Section 9.4]{MR4300181} for the approach from the viewpoint of factorization algebras. \end{remark}

-Finally, we consider the $(-1)$-shifted derived Poisson manifold $(A^\vee [-1], \iota_s, \Pi_2)$ as in Example \ref{example-three}, which arises as the derived intersection of two coisotropic submanifolds of the Lie Poisson manifold $A^\vee$: the graph of $s$ and the zero section.
+Finally, we consider the $(-1)$-shifted derived Poisson manifold $(A^\vee [-1], \iota_s, \Pi_2)$ as in Example \ref{example-three}, which arises as the derived intersection of two coisotropic submanifolds of the Lie-Poisson manifold $A^\vee$: the graph of $s$ and the zero section.